WellingtonCimentoOficial/u3abot/README.md

 ![1](https://user-images.githubusercontent.com/77591040/177911714-f82e9cde-418a-433b-ae73-ed06337ae2b6.PNG)

+# Comments
 Remembering that when the requested accounts are created, they will be saved in a file with the name 'profile-your profile number.txt' that will be saved in the current directory where the bot is running.
-Inside this file will be saved the name, user, email, password and the date of creation of the account
+Inside this file will be saved the name, user, email, password and the date of creation of the account.